MasqueradeOfSilence/daily-autopiloter/README.md

 # daily-autopiloter
-For each day, auto-generate a baseline TODO list
+For each day, auto-generate a baseline TODO list (excluding one-offs for now) following this general idea:

 ## Monday
 - Lifting